 There are so many studies showings the health benefits of guided imagery that many hospitals are using this technique as an option to assist with treatment.
 Providentially, it’s a pretty simple technique that can be used at home with positive results too.

 In addition to emotional and behavioural issues, guided imagery is also extensively used by health professionals to treat pain management, high blood pressure and reducing undesirable behaviours.

 For example, a cancer patient receiving standard cancer treatment can use guided imagery to visualize healthy cells and robust, powerful organs as a part of complementary therapy for coping with cancer and healing cancer.

 Guided imagery therapy techniques

-  Once the technique is learnt, it can be practised independently, without the supervision of a professional/therapist.
+Once the technique is learnt, it can be practiced independently, without the supervision of a professional/therapist.
 Guided imagery scripts can be found in self-help books and also online.
-Even though guided imagery can be practised on your own, taking the help of a professional/therapist would be the best start.
+Even though guided imagery can be practiced on your own, taking the help of a professional/therapist would be the best start.